Chapter 8: Southern and Eastern Scalefish and Shark Fishery

 AFMA 2010, Australian sea lion management strategy: Southern and Eastern Scalefish and Shark Fishery (SESSF), Australian Fisheries Management Authority, Canberra.

-—— 2019a, Harvest strategy framework for the Southern and Eastern Scalefish and Shark Fishery, 2009 amended (2019), AFMA, Canberra.
+——2020b, Harvest strategy framework for the Southern and Eastern Scalefish and Shark Fishery 2009 (amended 2020), Australian Fisheries Management Authority, Canberra.

-Braccini, J, Walker, T & Gason, A 2009, GHATF shark survey of population abundance and population size composition for target, byproduct and bycatch species, final report to AFMA, project 2006/823, Queensland Department of Primary Industries, Queenscliff.
+Braccini, J, Walker, T & Gason, A 2009, GHATF shark survey of population abundance and population size composition for target, byproduct and bycatch species, final report to AFMA, project 2006/823, Victorian Department of Primary Industries, Queenscliff.

-Department of Agriculture and Water Resources 2018a, Commonwealth Fisheries Bycatch Policy 2018, Department of Agriculture and Water Resources, Canberra.
+Department of Agriculture and Water Resources 2018a, Commonwealth fisheries bycatch policy 2018, Department of Agriculture and Water Resources, Canberra.

-——2018b, Commonwealth Fisheries Harvest Strategy Policy, Department of Agriculture and Water Resources, Canberra.
+——2018b, Commonwealth fisheries harvest strategy policy, Department of Agriculture and Water Resources, Canberra.

 Emery, TJ, Noriega, R, Williams, AJ & Larcombe, J 2019, 'Changes in logbook reporting by commercial fishers following the implementation of electronic monitoring in Australian Commonwealth fisheries', Marine Policy, vol. 104, pp. 135–45.